An alternative model for emergency volunteering

 ABSTRACT: Unanticipated disasters produce challenges that threaten human life, but also human rights and social justice.
 Designers are responsible for deploying creative strategies that respond to the changing conditions of such situations in crisis.
 Utilizing a collaborative approach, we employed an Alternative Unknowns method to facilitate designers working across disciplines to investigate, experiment, propose, and test systems.
 The concept is articulated through research, ideation, prototyping, and visual service map.

 Concept: Dear Neighbor

-Create an engagement service in the public space for local communities of New York to feel empowered by instilling a sense of civic duty; informing and connecting them to support each other during a time of hardship.
-Through the service, users are able to use their personality traits to begin establishing community in their own neighborhoods.
-Collateral components include a service kiosk with user engagement touchpoints, identification badges, and communication devices for community engagement.
+A service design proposal in the public space for local communities of New York to feel empowered by instilling a sense of civic duty; informing and connecting them to support each other during a time of hardship.
+Through the service, users harness their personality traits to establish a sense of community in their neighborhoods before an event of a disaster.